-What is this passage inviting me to do or be in my life?What does Christ want me to be or do today?How can you embody this passage in your actions and everyday life?Ask: What new insights did you gain through this process?
-What are you being called to do in light of the passage?
+What is this passage inviting me to do or be in my life?
+What does Christ want me to be or do today?
+How can you embody this passage in your actions and everyday life?

 Personal Piety and Social Holiness